-FUTURE ACTION EXPECTED: TEA staff anticipates bringing this item back for proposal in May after receiving input from the Board at the February meeting and collecting additional stakeholder feedback.
+FUTURE ACTION EXPECTED: TEA staff anticipates bringing this item back for proposal in December after receiving input from the Board at the October meeting and collecting additional stakeholder feedback.

 BACKGROUND INFORMATION AND JUSTIFICATION: The SBEC rules in 19 TAC Chapter 228, Requirements for Educator Preparation Programs, establish the requirements for EPPs.
-The proposed revisions would (1) add language for out of state and out of country clinical teaching and practicum experiences; (2) provide guidance related to admitting candidates to programs that are closing or consolidating; (3) provide guidance for candidate practicums where a portion needs to take place during summer months; (4) include language from House Bill 18, 86th Texas Legislature, 2019, that allows IHEs to offer a course or component of a course to meet the requirement for mental health, substance abuse, and teen suicide; (5) add language for a dismissal policy for candidates who violate the code of ethics; (6) provide simplified rule text for the reasons an EPP would no longer support a candidate in an internship and the corresponding actions that must take place when a candidate leaves an internship; (7) provide reordering and clarification for the number of observations that must total at least 135 minutes; and (8) provide guidance for EPPs on granting test approval for candidates where the standards and/or test has changed or five or more years have passed since the candidate was enrolled in the EPP.
+The proposed revisions would add language for out of state and out of country clinical teaching and practicum experiences, would provide guidance related to admitting candidates to programs that are closing or consolidating, would clarify language about hours in internships being transferred from one program to another, would provide guidance for internships/clinical teaching in the summer, would include language from House Bill 18, 86th Texas Legislature, 2019, that allows IHEs to offer a course or component of a course to meet the requirement for mental health, substance abuse, and teen suicide, would add language for a dismissal policy for candidates who violate the code of ethics, would provide simplified rule text for the reasons an EPP would no longer support a candidate in an internship and the corresponding actions that must take place when a candidate leaves an internship, and would provide reordering and clarification for the number of observations that must total at least 135 minutes.